Antonov-S/youtube-clone-next15/README.md

 ## Contributing

 Any contributions you make are **greatly appreciated**.
 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-Don't forget to give the project a star!
-Thanks again!
+If you like the project, please give it a ⭐

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)